 MAC stands for media access control.
 So a MAC address — I’ll call it MAC from now on for short — is precisely that, the unique identifier to control the access of a network interface controller (NIC), which we often call a network adapter.

 Your device — be it a computer, a tablet, or a phone — can connect to the Internet because it has a NIC.
-This NIC comes in the form of a Wi-Fi adapter, an Ethernet adapter (wired), or a cellular modem.
+This NIC comes as a Wi-Fi adapter, an Ethernet adapter (wired), or a cellular modem.

 A MAC address consists of six groups of two characters (numbers or letters).
 Depending on where you view the address, these groups are separated by colons, hyphens, or nothing at all.

 As you might have noticed, MAC is not case-sensitive, but it tends to appear either all lower case or all upper case.
-Each time you change a digit or a letter, you’ll get a new MAC.
+Generally, each time you appropriately alter a digit or a letter, you’ll get a new MAC.